 1. Open MS Outlook and select the folder that you want to share.

 2. After selecting the folder, right-click on it and select Properties.
+Account Settings

 3. Once the Properties window appears on the screen, select the Permissions tab.

-4. On the Permission tab, click on Add.
+4. On the Permission tab, click on Add. select the Permissions

-Permissions available for Shared Folders in MS Outlook
+Permissions available for shared folders in MS Outlook

 • Author – Authors are enabled to create and read items and edit & delete items that you have created.

-• Publishing Author – They are granted all the same permissions as an Author but also allowed to create subfolders.
+• Publishing author – They are granted all the same permissions as an author but also allowed to create subfolders.

 • Reviewer – They are only allowed to read items.